Updated: Jun 12, 2019

 online account management software ( 17Hats , Tave, Check Cherry, BoothBook, etc)

 photo booth software (we use three different software and apps combined due to the variety of our booths)

 By the way, did you notice how under the equipment category I mentioned everything in plural?
 It's because we have double of everything.
 This is for those odd situations when something breaks (god forbid and knock on wood).

 So there you have it.
 This is by no means all of it.
 I'm certain I'm missing a few more key points here and I'll be updating this as I go.
 I just wanted to go over these points so that the next time someone asks you why you charge so much, here are a few reasons why.

-You are being hired for your reviews, your experience, your expertise, your service offerings, the quality of your work, and your pricing.
+Final thoughts: You are being hired for your reviews, your experience, your expertise, your service offerings, the quality of your work, and your pricing.
 You are not being hired because you can compete with the local Groupon promotion.
-If a client asks you to match a Groupon rate, maybe it’s time to politely decline and walk away.
+If a client asks you to match a Groupon rate, maybe it's time to politely decline and walk away.
 You have to remember that you are running a business.

+As always feel free to LIKE and SHARE this post.
 Let us know your thoughts in the comments.
 We always love hearing back from you!